 A substantial proportion of doctors in the U.S. believe that alcoholism is a behavioral pattern.
 They reject the theory that alcoholism is a disease.
 So they don’t treat it themselves.
-Instead, they typically send their patients to Alcoholics Anonymous (A.A.).
+Instead, they typically send their patients to Alcoholics Anonymous (AA).

 - Suffer from an incurable disease.

-- Are powerless over their alcoholism disease.
+- Are powerless over their alcoholism.

-Fortunately, there are effective alternatives.
+Good news.
+There are effective alternatives.

 Resources: Alcoholism is a Behavioral Pattern